18+ | Commercial Content | T&Cs apply | Begambleaware.org

 The Parc des Princes currently holds 48,000 supporters.

-A renovated Parc des Princes would be able to host 60,000, a 25% increase on its current size.
+A renovated Parc des Princes would have been able to host 60,000, a 25% increase on its current size.